Frequently Asked Questions about FLAS Fellowships

 Who is eligible to receive a FLAS fellowship?

-Graduate and undergraduate students who are US citizens or nationals or permanent residents and who are enrolled (or accepted for enrollment) in a program that combines modern foreign language training with international or area studies or with the international aspects of professional or other fields of study.
-Only undergraduates who have declared a major by the application deadline AND are studying a language at the intermediate or advanced level are eligible.
+(1) Graduate students who are US citizens or permanent residents AND who are enrolled (or accepted for enrollment) in a program that combines modern foreign language training with international or area studies or with the international aspects of professional or other fields of study.

 May I apply for a FLAS if I am not a Penn student?

-Yes, as long as you are enrolled, or accepted for enrollment, at an institution receiving an allocation of fellowships for either the summer or academic year.
+Yes, as long as you are enrolled, or accepted for enrollment, at another institution receiving an allocation of FLAS fellowships for either the summer or the academic year.
+To find out whether your home institution is a FLAS-granting institution, click here to view the list.
+Contact the FLAS Coordinator for your language for more information.

 Is there a limit on the number of FLAS fellowships I can receive?

-There is no limit on the number of sequential FLAS awards one person may receive, but no more than one concurrent award can be accepted.
+There is no limit on the number of FLAS awards you can receive over your academic career, but no more than one fellowship can be awarded for the same period.

 Questions about the application process